 Coffee raises inflammation

-Caffeine also raises levels of the stress hormones adrenalin and cortisol and also substances that reliably indicate inflammation, such as interleukin-6, TNF, C-reactive protein and homocysteine).
+Caffeine also raises levels of the stress hormones adrenalin and Cortisol has been nicknamed ‘the stress hormone’ as it is released in higher levels during the body’s flight or fight response to stress.
+Levels of… and also substances that reliably indicate inflammation, such as interleukin-6, TNF, C-reactive Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… and Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased…).
 A Greek study from 2004 that involved over 3,000 participants found that those consuming 200ml of coffee – two cups – had between 28 and 50 per cent higher levels of three kinds of inflammatory markers compared to non-coffee consumers.
 It also raises blood pressure, although decaf does not.

 Coffee and Alzheimer’s